apache/spark/docs/web-ui.md

 * User and IP of the connection.
 * Session id link to access to session info.
 * Start time, finish time and duration of the session.
-* Total jobs submitted in this session.
+* Number of operations submitted in this session.

 <p style="text-align: center;">
   <img src="img/JDBCServer2.png" title="JDBC/ODBC sessions" alt="JDBC/ODBC sessions">
 </p>

-The third section has the SQL statistics of the submitted jobs.
+The third section has the SQL statistics of the submitted operations.
 * **User** that submit the job.
 * **Job id** link to [jobs tab](web-ui.html#jobs-tab).
 * **Group id** of the query that group all jobs together.
 An application can cancel all running jobs using this group id.